tillhanke/cluster-toolbox/parallel_jobs/README.md

-# Why does this exist?
+# Why does this even exist?
 The cluster currently does not accept the OverSubscribe option.
 In order to run multiple jobs on one node you need to use some "tricks".

 One way would be to use the background command option && within your bashscript.

+Another way could be to exclusively assign one node to all your jobs.

 If this does not suite your needs you can also use the here described method of mpi within a bash script.

 # MPI within a bash-script
 This is only to enable sequential programms to run multiple times in a parallel manner. <br>